 Your financial advisor should be able to share information about the process they follow to guide their clients.
 Think about it like this – if someone asked you this question about your dental practice, you could most likely describe in detail what they would experience.
 You should expect the same from your advisor.

 You will want to know what is included as part of the financial planning model.
 How do they learn updates about your situation?
 What kind of reporting should you expect?
 How often do you need to meet with them, and will they spend time with you if something important comes up outside of that?
 Who do you call when you have a question?

 The purpose of this question is to help you judge their level of experience and ability.
 Advisors who are the right fit for you will share at great length why and how they service their clients.
 It is important to remember that not everyone will have the same approach, which is fine, but smart advisors know why they have a process.

-This question is a good segway into gauging a potential advisor’s character and what they value.
+This question segues into gauging a potential advisor’s character and what they value.
 When a financial professional, much like other professions, views their role as a passion and not just a job, they tend always to have energy and time to serve their clients and help them meet their goals.

 Dentists like other specialists benefit when they find a financial planner that they can trust and understand their complex and nuanced financial situation.
 In today’s exciting and sometimes unpredictable economic environment, it is a great asset to have an advisor who has their client’s best interests at the forefront and can provide the specialized advice and guidance that meets their unique needs

 At Spaugh Dameron Tenny, we believe that a sound financial plan is comprehensive and tailored to your current and prospective needs.
 We provide solutions in student loan consolidation, protection planning, wealth management, retirement fortification, and everything in between.
 Below are some of the services we provide that may be relevant to you as a dentist: